Stress and Boredom

 “I’m bored, there’s nothing to do”.
 We generally expect that as summer vacation moves through the weeks, that this expression of boredom will be a familiar complaint.
 However, this year is different.
 Our children have been home for months and like our kids, many parents are tired of dealing with stress and boredom complaints.

 Boredom is described as “the state of being weary and restless through lack of interest”.

-American Psychological Association lists finding little pleasure in life and losing interest in hobbies, among the signs of Depression, but the presence of an extended period of boredom can indicate that Depression is setting in.
-So beware.
+American Psychological Association lists finding little pleasure in life and losing interest in hobbies, among the signs of Depression, and an extended period of boredom can indicate that Depression is setting in.
+So as parents, beware.

-The antidote to boredom is curiosity.
+The antidote to stress and boredom is curiosity.
 Curiosity happens when you start to explore the world around you.
+Click to tweet

-You will be less likely to feel bored if you go out, get active, pick up a new hobby, or even volunteer.
-You will be too busy learning new things or meeting new people to feel bored.
+You will be less likely to feel bored if you go out and get active, pick up a new hobby, or just change the routine.
+You will be too busy and stimulated to feel bored.

-- Make up a new sport – Crab soccer anyone.
-When you’ve created new rules for an old game, your mind in more engaged and time flies by.
+- Make up a new sport.
+Forget crab soccer try crab croquet.
+When your children have created new games or new rules for an old game, their mind is more engaged and time will fly by.

 - Put out a challenge.
-Design the classic scavenger hunt or let the kids design the challenge for an activity and see what they come up with.
+Design the classic scavenger hunt or let your kids design the challenge for an activity and see what they come up with.
 What about paper airplane races?

-- Write out and act a medieval play – complete with dragons and swords.
+- Write out and act a medieval play.
+Let them design a set, complete with dragons and swords.

 And if all else fails – suggest a list of chores that they can complete.
 You will be amazed at how quickly they can find activities to entertain themselves.